Scottish Labour

 On 23 November 2023 I attended the Herald Scottish Politician of The Year Awards as a guest of Newsquest Media Group LTD (publisher of newspaper of Loudwater Mill, Station Road, Loudwater, High Wycombe, Bucks HP10 9TY) at Prestonfield Hotel in Edinburgh.
 The gift was to me as an individual and that the value including VAT was £360.
 [Registered 12 December 2023]

 On 5 December 2023 and on 12 December 2024 I received food hampers valued at approximately £150 and £185 respectively from Community Windpower Ltd (Godscroft Lane, Frodsham, Cheshire, WA6 6XU).
-The gift was to me as an individual.
-[Registered 18 December 2024]
+On 16 December 2025 I received a food hamper and a bottle of whisky, valued at approximately £70 and £50 respectively, from Community Windpower Ltd. The gift was to me as an individual.
+[Registered 18 December 2024, Amended interest 17 December 2025]

 No registrable interests